cameronmcefee/plax/readme.md

+**Plax is on the backburner and is provided as-is.
+I won't be adding bug fixes or future improvements at this time.
+Plax is old enough that there are [better options available](https://www.google.com/webhp?sourceid=chrome-instant&ion=1&espv=2&ie=UTF-8#q=jquery%20parallax%20plugin) so go forth an parallax!**

 # Plax

 Plax is a [jQuery](http://jquery.com) plugin that makes it suuuuuper easy to parallax elements in your site based on mouse position.
 You can see it implemented in many places throughout GitHub, including the [404 page](http://www.github.com/404), the [500 page](http://www.github.com/500), and the [about page](http://www.github.com/about).
 I've also used a modified version to [parallax a URL](http://projects.cameronmcefee.com/parallax-url).